 Amazingly, the researchers found that the participants’ natural killer (NK) cells increased substantially after only a few hours among the trees.

 Unlike other categories of pathogens like bacteria and fungi, viruses must hijack our cellular machinery in order to replicate.
 NK cells are extremely important to counteract this viral hijacking, as they patrol our bodies in search of cells that have been taken over by viruses and then destroy them.
-They do the same for cells that have turned cancerous.

 They’re called “natural killers” because they’re able to work autonomously, much like a secret agent who has a license to kill anyone in the way of completing the mission.